The Ultimate Guide to Healthy Store Bought Soup

 2. Lower sodium

 It’s no secret that high quantities of sodium are often hiding in soup cans.
-In fact, everyone’s favorite chicken noodle soup growing up actually has 1,000mg of sodium in just one can — that’s nearly half of the American Heart Association’s daily recommendation of 2,300mg of sodium per day.
+In fact, everyone’s favorite chicken noodle soup growing up actually has 1,000 milligrams of sodium in just one can — that’s nearly half of the American Heart Association’s daily recommendation of 2,300 milligrams of sodium per day.

 When choosing a soup, consider what else you’ll be eating with it, says culinary nutritionist Kristy Del Coro.
 “For example, if you plan on eating more than one serving of soup or having it with crackers or a sandwich, then it would be wise to opt for a lower-sodium soup since there will also be sodium from the bread and possibly sandwich fillings,” Del Coro says.

-Also consider the potassium-to-sodium ratio.
-According to culinary nutritionist Kristy Del Coro, MS, RDN, LDN, potassium helps counteract the negative effects of sodium on blood pressure, and we should be getting about 4,700mg of potassium a day.
+Also, consider the potassium-to-sodium ratio.
+According to culinary nutritionist Kristy Del Coro, MS, RDN, LDN, potassium helps counteract the negative effects of sodium on blood pressure, and we should be getting about 4,700 milligrams of potassium a day.
 So soups in which the potassium is greater than the sodium are good — or toss a potassium-rich ingredient in your soup, like lentils, potatoes, or button mushrooms.

 3. Good-quality fats

-While there are a number of prepared soups that don’t have any oil at all, if you do choose one with fat, Del Coro recommends staying below 4g (under than 20% of the daily recommended max intake) of saturated fat per serving.
+While there are a number of prepared soups that don’t have any oil at all if you do choose one with fat, Del Coro recommends staying below 4 grams (under 20% of the daily recommended max intake) of saturated fat per serving.